Sendouc/sendou.ink/README.md

 a) Go to https://discord.com/developers/applications
 b) Select "New Application"
 c) Go to your newly generated application
-d) On the "General Information" tab both "CLIEN ID" and "CLIENT SECRET" can be found.
+d) On the "General Information" tab both "CLIENT ID" and "CLIENT SECRET" can be found.
 e) On the "OAuth2" tab add `http://localhost:3000/api/auth/callback/discord` in the list of redirects.

 `JWT_SECRET` can be any randomly generated reasonably long string.

+## Using API

+If you wish to use the sendou.ink API for your own project like a Discord bot you can use the API endpoints under `https://sendou.ink/api/bot` (https://github.com/Sendouc/sendou.ink/tree/main/pages/api/bot) as long as you keep the load on my backend reasonable.

+Using other endpoints isn't advised as I change those as I feel to suit the needs of the website.
+If the endpoints under `/bot` don't meet your use case feel free to leave an issue.

 ## Contributing